 You can check the status of all your form’s conditional logic instances at any time by selecting the conditional logic icon to the left of your form.

-For more help using conditional logic or to see if it’s included in your subscription tier, contact a member of our client services team.
+For more help using conditional logic or to see if it’s included in your subscription tier, contact a member of our customer success team.